CAIT opposes proposal to impose lockdown in market areas in national capital | Headlines

 He said although COVID spread is certainly a major concern among the people of Delhi but the issue needs to be handled in a strategic way and not in a piecemeal manner.
 "The pros and cons of shutting the markets must be examined.
 The traders and Trade Associations of Delhi stand fully in solidarity with the government to tackle the COVID situation.
 However, without consulting the traders, any step taken by the government will be counterproductive," Khandelwal said.

-He observed that only regular use items but even the supplies of essential commodities will be hit hard by such a lockdown, highlighting the "immediate need" to carve out a strategy which may not only bring down COVID cases but also ensure free flow of goods and services..
+He observed that not only regular use items but even the supplies of essential commodities will be hit hard by such a lockdown, highlighting the "immediate need" to carve out a strategy which may not only bring down COVID cases but also ensure free flow of goods and services.

 - READ MORE ON: